Course Discovery plugin for Tutor

 Creating a user

-The discovery user interface will be available at http://discovery.localhost for a local instance, and at DISCOVERY_HOST (by default: http(s)://discovery.<your lms host>) in production.
+The discovery user interface will be available at http://discovery.local.overhang.io for a local test instance, and at DISCOVERY_HOST (by default: http(s)://discovery.<your lms host>) in production.
 In order to run commands from the UI, a user must be created:

 tutor local run discovery ./manage.py createsuperuser